Mikhail Pletnev

-Mikhail Vasilievich Pletnev (Михаи́л Васи́льевич Плетнёв, Mikha'il Vas'ilevič Plet'nëv; born 14 April 1957) is a Russian pianist, conductor and composer.
+Mikhail Vasilievich Pletnev (Михаил Васильевич Плетнёв; born 14 April 1957) is a Russian pianist, conductor and composer.

 Life and career

 Pletnev was born into a musical family in Arkhangelsk, then part of the Soviet Union.
 His father played and taught the bayan, and his mother was a pianist.
 He studied with Kira Shashkina for six years at the Special Music School of the Kazan Conservatory, before entering the Moscow Central Music School at the age of 13, where he studied under Evgeny Timakin.
 Also in the class was fellow pianist Ivo Pogorelić, with whom he formed a lasting friendship.
 In 1974 he entered the Moscow Conservatory, studying under Yakov Flier and Lev Vlassenko.
 At age 21, he won the Gold Medal at the VI International Tchaikovsky Competition in 1978, which earned him international recognition and drew great attention worldwide.
 The following year he made his debut in the United States.
 He also taught at the Moscow Conservatory.
 Pletnev has acknowledged Sergei Rachmaninoff as a particularly notable influence on him as a musician.